Corvimae/pokemon-ranger/docs/routefiles.md

 `source` (string, required) - The unique identifier for the IV tracker associated with this damage table.
 The value must match the `species` value of an IV tracker.

+`level` (number, required) - The level of the runner's Pokémon at the time of the attack.

+`movePower` (number, required) - The base power of the attack.

+`type` (string) - The elemental type of the move.
+If the type is specified and the `source` Pokémon has its type(s) specified, the type effectiveness of the move will be calculated automatically.
+Types are case insensitive.

 `offensive` (boolean, default: `true`) - Whether to calculate offensive ranges (damage dealt by the runner's Pokémon) or defensive ranges (damage dealt to the runner's Pokémon).

 `special` (boolean, default: `false`) - Whether this move deals special damage or physical damage.

-`movePower` (number, required) - The base power of the attack.

-`opponentStat` (number, required) - The relevant stat of the opponent's Pokémon at the time of the attack.
+`opponentStat` (number) - The relevant stat of the opponent's Pokémon at the time of the attack.
+Required unless the [parent Pokémon has its stats defined](#stat-contexts).
+This value will override any contextual stats if specified.

-`level` (number, required) - The level of the runner's Pokémon at the time of the attack.

 `opponentLevel` (number) - The level of the opponent's Pokemon at the time of the attack.
-Required in defensive mode.
+Required in defensive mode unless the [parent Pokémon has its stats defined](#stat-contexts).
+This value will override any contextual stats if specified.

-`healthThreshold` (number) - If specified, the table will display the number of damage rolls (out of 16) that are at least the specified value rather than the damage range.
+`healthThreshold` (number or `auto`) - If specified, the table will display the number of damage rolls (out of 16) that are at least the specified value rather than the damage range.
+If set to `auto` and `offensive` is true, the HP stat of the [parent Pokémon](#stat-contexts) is used instead.

 `evolution` (number, default: `0`) - The evolution of the runner's Pokémon at the time of the attack, zero-indexed.